ntrjpatel/express-sequelize-mysql-boilerplate/README.md

 npm start
 ```

-5. This will start the API server on port defined in ***`/config/index.js`*** file (Default: ***3000***).
+5. This will start the API server on the port defined in ***`/config/index.js`*** file (Default: ***3000***).
 Once the API server is started you will get the below message in your terminal console, this means your API server is started successfully.
 ```
 Listening at "http://localhost:3000"
 ```

-6. Now access below URL from your browser to test if your API is working or not
+6. Now access the below URL from your browser to test if your API is working or not
 ```
 http://localhost:3000/test?name=NetrajPatel
 ```